-His wife, Jacqueline, recalled that he was not chosen for a spot on the Supreme Court after telling the administration that he supported a woman's right to have an abortion.
-She says afterward that he said he answered the question directly because his reputation was too big a price to pay for a seat on the Supreme Court.
+HUDSON, N.Y.
+(AP) — Roger J. Miner, a federal court appeals judge in Manhattan for nearly three decades, has died.
+He was 77.Miner's wife says he died of heart failure Saturday at his home in Hudson.
+Miner was appointed to the federal bench in Albany in 1981 by President Ronald Reagan.
+He was elevated to the 2nd U.S. Circuit Court of Appeals in 1985.His wife, Jacqueline, recalled that he was one of three finalists for a position on the U.S. Supreme Court in 1987.
+She says he was not chosen after telling the administration that he supported a woman's right to have an abortion.
+She says he said afterwards that he answered the question directly because his reputation was too big a price to pay for a seat on the Supreme Court.